 - In the episode "Accomplices" of The Spectacular Spider-Man, Rhino delivers one to Spidey after he tosses a traffic cone onto his horn.

-- A few times on Ren and Stimpy, Ren responded to Stimpy's hijinks with an irritated "You...".
+- A few times on The Ren & Stimpy Show, Ren responded to Stimpy's hijinks with an irritated "You...".
 More often, "You" would be followed by "Eediot!" or "Sick little monkey!"

-- In the Gravity Falls episode "Double Dipper", after melting his photocopied clones to mush, Dipper believes they're all gone.
+- In "Double Dipper", after melting his photocopied clones to mush, Dipper believes they're all gone.
 Until he hears Tyrone exclaim "YOU!" from behind.

 - In Adventure Time, when the Flame Princess regains consciousness after getting wet, she sees Finn and says this.

 - The Bugs Bunny cartoon "The Case of the Missing Hare" has Bugs squaring off against magician Ala Bahma in retaliation for a pie in the face he received earlier.
 As Bugs instigates a game of "Guess who?":

 Bugs: [breathing heavily and angrily in Bahma's face] Yes, me!
 Ya didn't expect ta see me again... eh, Svengali?

 - In American Dad!, Stan does this to Steve a couple times when he finds out about some things he did wrong.
 Usually accompanied by Stan suddenly being in the room.

 - In the Bob's Burgers episode "Mazel Tina", Tammy gets trapped away from her own Bat Mitzvah celebration.
 After about two hours, she is finally noticed by Tina, but she refuses to help her so that Tina can continue to steal the attention by leading all the activities in Tammy's place.
 As soon as Tammy is finally freed and hugged by her worried parents, she gives a "You!" exclamation to Tina from over her mother's shoulder.